Skip to content

 • npm run build:stubs to build the stubs

-• npm run run:api to run the API locally and watch for changes
+• npm run run:api to run the API locally

 • npm run generate-config-types to generate TypeScript types from the App Config JSON schema

-• npm run build:core to build core
+• npm run build:all to build everything

 • npm run test to run Vitest tests